Shuangy's Kitchensink

 For a savory pie or quiche, I still think a little bit of both salt and sugar are amazing to enhance the flavor.
 Although you can omit the extra added sugar if you prefer.

-How to Make a Paleo Pie crust
+How to Make a Almond Flour Pie crust

 If the dough appears to be too wet and sticky to work with, wrap in plastic wrap and let it firm in the fridge for about 20 minutes.